-The Board has always taken action as required by state law and recommended annual retirement appropriations payable by the state that would ensure that the state meets the contractual obligations to members.
-This policy confirms the Board's process for recommending annual retirement appropriations payable by the state and the primary actuarial assumptions and methodologies associated with calculating the annual retirement appropriations.
-Other related actuarial assumptions and methodologies not listed in this policy are reported in annual valuations, the most recent experience study, or resolutions adopted by the Board.
+The board's policy is to achieve full funding within specific, closed 30-year periods without extending or resetting those periods.
+The underpinning of this is to request, as a minimum appropriation, amounts consistent with the annual actuarial valuations.
+The actuary focuses on a long investment horizon to promote cost stability, predictability and equity among current and future taxpayers.
+This policy, as detailed below for each trust, confirms the board's process for recommending annual appropriations payable and the primary actuarial assumptions and methodologies associated with calculating the annual appropriations.
+Other related actuarial assumptions and methodologies not listed in this policy are reported in annual valuations, the most recent experience study or resolutions adopted by the board.